Etto48/HexPatch/README.md

 ## Known issues

 - Some key combinations may not work as expected, notably `SHIFT + ENTER` on VSCode terminal.
 Please refer to [this issue](https://github.com/crossterm-rs/crossterm/issues/685) for more information.
 Unfortunately, this behavior is out of my control.

+## Special thanks

+Thanks to [Lorenzo Colombini](https://github.com/Lorenzinco) for the instruction highlighting.